obynio/certbot-plugin-gandi/README.md

 ## Usage

-> /!\ Certbot 1.7.0 imposed breaking changes on this plugin, make sure to remove any prefix-based configuration

 1. Obtain a Gandi API token (see [Gandi LiveDNS API](https://doc.livedns.gandi.net/))

-2. Install the plugin using `pip install certbot-plugin-gandi`
+2. Install the plugin using `pip install certbot-dns-gandi`

 3. Create a `gandi.ini` config file with the following contents and apply `chmod 600 gandi.ini` on it:
    ```conf